-The nave was to remain roofless for the better part of three hundred years, a fact that explains the way the internal structure has weathered, apparently within the sound building you see today.
+The nave was to remain roofless for the better part of three hundred years, which explains the way the internal structure has weathered, apparently within the sound building you see today.
 The upturn in the fortunes of Dunblane Cathedral began in September 1889, when a complete restoration was begun, thanks to "the piety of Jane Weir" who largely funded the work.
 It was completed in October 1893.
 Over the following years, the woodwork increased in quantity and magnificence, and stained glass was steadily reintroduced into the cathedral.

 For the visitor, Dunblane Cathedral is built on a pleasantly human scale.
 It is not too large to take in as you wander around.
 The largest single space is the nave at the west end, complete with the superb roof added around 1890.
 The whole space is best viewed from the gallery below the west window, reached by a narrow spiral staircase.

 The cathedral's east end is given over largely to the choir, complete with its magnificent woodwork.
 The stalls, altar, organ and screen were all gifted to the cathedral in 1914.
-And when combined with the stunning east window whose stained glass dates from 1901, the effect is quite enchanting.
+And when combined with the stunning east window, whose stained glass dates from 1901, the effect is quite enchanting.

 On the north side of the choir is the chapter house, which also serves as a memorial to members of the congregation who fell in the two world wars.
-This is one of the oldest parts of the cathedral, and may incorporate parts of the original church built around 1150.
+This is one of the oldest parts of the cathedral, and may incorporate elements of the original church built around 1150.